threefoldfoundation/www_threefold_io/content/page/farm/cta2/index.md

 ---
 id: farm_cta2
 title: THE
-subtitle : IMMEASURABLE VALUE OF TFT
+subtitle : VALUE OF TFT
 image: ./farm_graph.jpg
 button: ''
 link: ''
 ---
-The ThreeFold Grid is the only decentralized edge infrastructure in the world capable to host the insatiable data demands of web 3.0 and web 4.0.
-With a limited supply keeping the currency scarce, the potential of TFT is limitless.
+The ThreeFold Grid is the only Internet infrastructure that can scale to the far edges of our world and meet the insatiable demands of emerging IT workloads.
+The more the ThreeFold Grid is used, the more TFT are “burnt” to reduce the total circulating supply.